kylesayrs/Competitive-Drawing/README.md

 The first is that the endpoints must stay on the canvas.
 This prevents situations such as the curve moving entirely off screen and thus producing no gradient to optimize.

 The second is that the curve's arc length must not exceed a maximum length.
 As mentioned previously, the curve's length is estimated using a couple of points.
-I then compute the a [subdivision](https://pages.mtu.edu/~shene/COURSES/cs3621/NOTES/spline/Bezier/bezier-sub.html) that satisfies my constraint using Casteljau's algorithm for computing Bézier curves.
+I then compute a [subdivision](https://pages.mtu.edu/~shene/COURSES/cs3621/NOTES/spline/Bezier/bezier-sub.html) that satisfies my constraint using Casteljau's algorithm for computing Bézier curves.

 <p align="center">
 <img src="https://pages.mtu.edu/~shene/COURSES/cs3621/NOTES/spline/Bezier/b-sub-master.jpg" alt="Bezier Curve Subdivision" href="https://pages.mtu.edu/~shene/COURSES/cs3621/NOTES/spline/Bezier/bezier-sub.html"/>